OWASP/owasp-masvs/Document/0x15-V8-Resiliency_Against_Reverse_Engineering_Requirements.md

 1. A threat model must be defined that clearly outlines the client-side threats defended against.
 Additionally, the grade of protection the scheme is meant to provide must be specified.
 For example, a stated goal could be to force authors of targeted malware seeking to instrument the app to invest significant manual reverse engineering effort.

 2. The threat model must be sensical.
 For example, hiding a cryptographic key in a white-box implementation is besides the point if the attacker can simply code-lift the white-box as a whole.

 3. The effectiveness of the protection should always be verified by a human expert with experience in testing the particular types of anti-tampering and obfuscation used (see also the "reverse engineering" and "assessing software protections" chapters in the Mobile Security Testing Guide).

+<div style="page-break-after: always;"></div>
 ### Impede Dynamic Analysis and Tampering

 | # | Description | R |